 When it comes to text message marketing, there are a few basic rules to keep in mind in order to provide the best experience for your customers:

 - Keep it brief and to-the-point.
-It can be off-putting to read large amounts of copy on a smaller device.
+It can be off-putting to read large amounts of text on a smaller device.
 Additionally, text messages are limited to 160 characters per message.
 Get rid of any non-essential words, and make sure that the message is clear and easy to understand by everyone on your list.

 - Make offers easy to redeem.
 There is nothing more frustrating than getting a great deal, but being uncertain about how to redeem it.
 Make sure your message is clear regarding what needs to be done in order to use what has been offered.